nullstyle/aedile/README.md

 ### TODO

-1. Replace thor with a homegrown system based on trollop.
-The goal is to approach a symmetry with fleetctl and for that we need global options and dashed (i.e. list-services) for the command names.
-This will be easier to do with trollop.
-2. Get the manager working
+1. Get the manager working
-3. Respond to errors better
+1. Respond to errors better

 ## Contributing